A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

 Ghaed didn't think much of the sounds, at first.
 Someone nearby had been shooting off small confetti poppers.
 Plus the loud music, lights and glitter.

-"I mean it's Vegas, right?
-So, you know, I mean we didn't know maybe the show had fireworks or maybe there were fireworks nearby," she says.
+"I mean, it's Vegas, right?
+So, you know, I mean we didn't know, maybe the show had fireworks or maybe there were fireworks nearby," she says.
 "Nobody knew what was going on."

 But the clinical psychologist remembers the moment agitated confusion turned to terror.

 "When the lights went off on the stage that's when I knew something was not right.
-And then the floodlights went on," she says, "I thought something had just gone very wrong."
+And then the floodlights went on," she says.
+"I thought something had just gone very wrong."

 The weekend road trip to celebrate a friend's birthday became something else entirely.
 A reclusive, high-stakes gambler was shooting with semi-automatic rifles outfitted to fire faster from two windows in a high-story suite at the nearby Mandalay Bay resort and casino.

 Sounds seemed to echo everywhere.
 "The gunshot sounds kept changing.
-Some sounded very far away, some sounded like they were coming over the fence and in different directions."
+Some sounded very far away; some sounded like they were coming over the fence and in different directions."

 Ghaed first huddled under a plastic table that moments earlier had been a bar near the front of the stage.

-She then moved in between some plastic recycling cans, fully aware they offered only an illusion of protection from the on-going spray of gunfire.
+She then moved between some plastic recycling cans, fully aware they offered only an illusion of protection from the ongoing spray of gunfire.

 She made a dash to some motorized scooters parked near the stage.

-"I literally sat there, you know, crouched behind this this wheelchair scooter thinking over and over again please, 'please don't hit me, please, please just don't hit anything vital.'"
-She recalls just "hoping and praying that the back of that wheelchair would maybe protect my brain and my jugular veins.
-I know it sounds very scientific, but believe it or not sometimes you have those kinds of thoughts in the middle of a near death experience."
+"I literally sat there, you know, crouched behind this wheelchair scooter thinking over and over again, 'Please, please don't hit me; please, please just don't hit anything vital.' " She recalls just "hoping and praying that the back of that wheelchair would maybe protect my brain and my jugular veins.
+I know it sounds very scientific, but believe it or not sometimes you have those kinds of thoughts in the middle of a near-death experience."

 Four people near Ghaed were killed.